 (2) paper, film, and foil surface coating lines with the potential to emit, prior to controls less than 25 tons per year of volatile organic compounds from coatings shall not exceed 0.40 pounds of volatile organic compounds per pound of solids (0.08 pounds volatile organic compounds per pound of coating applied); and

-(3) The volatile organic compounds content limits shall be determined in accordance with Subparagraphs (c)(2) and (c)(3) of Rule .0912 of this Section.
+(3) The volatile organic compounds compliance shall be determinedpursuant to15A NCAC 02D .0912(c)(1) and (c)(2).

-(e) EPA Method 24 or 25A (40CFR Part 60, Appendix A-7) shall be used to determine the volatile organic compounds content of coating materials used at paper, film and foil coatings facilities unless the facility maintains records to document the volatile organic compounds content of coating materials from the manufacturer.
+(e) EPA Method 24 or 25A of Appendix A to 40 CFR Part 60 shall be used to determine the volatile organic compounds content of coating materials used at paper, film and foil coatings facilities unless the facility maintains records to document the volatile organic compounds content of coating materials from the manufacturer.

 (f) Any individual paper, film, and foil coating line with the potential to emit, prior to controls, at least 25 tons per year of volatile organic compounds from coatings shall apply control with overall volatile organic compounds efficiency of 90 percent rather than the emission limits established in Paragraph (d) of this Rule or use a combination of coating and add-on control equipment on a coating unit to meet limits that are equivalent to 90 percent overall control efficiency.

-(g) The owner or operator of any facility subject to this Rule shall comply with the Rules .0903 and .0958 of this Section.
+(g) The owner or operator of any facility subject to this Rule shall comply with 15A NCAC 02D .0903 and 15A NCAC 02D .0958.

 History Note: Authority G.S.
 143-215.3(a)(1); 143-215.107(a)(5);